perriera/extras_dbo/docs/ORACLE.md

 [Ubuntu documentation: Oracle Instant Client](https://help.ubuntu.com/community/Oracle%20Instant%20Client)

 ### Wish Case
+> Download the RPM files
  1. Go to [Oracle Instant Client](https://help.ubuntu.com/community/Oracle%20Instant%20Client) and download a specific version of Oracle Instant Client
  2. Select either *Basic* or *Basic Lite* (just one)
  3. Download all supporting .rpm files for everything under that specific version (ignore the _Precompiler Downloads_)
+> Install the RPM files
  4. Open a Terminal box
  5. Execute **sudo apt-get install alien**
  6. Execute **cd ~/Downloads**
- 7. Using the alien installer install each of the .rpm files.
+ 7. Using the alien installer install each of the .rpm files, (do **not** use the *--scripts* parameter).
  8. (aka. in this case version 12 was downloaded)

+		cd ~/Downloads
+		ls
+This will show you all your .rpm files (for example):

+	oracle-instantclient19.15-basic-19.15.0.0.0-1.x86_64.rpm
+	oracle-instantclient19.15-devel-19.15.0.0.0-1.x86_64.rpm
+	oracle-instantclient19.15-jdbc-19.15.0.0.0-1.x86_64.rpm
+	oracle-instantclient19.15-sqlplus-19.15.0.0.0-1.x86_64.rpm
+	oracle-instantclient19.15-tools-19.15.0.0.0-1.x86_64.rpm

+After which you can type in:

-		sudo alien -i oracle-instantclient12.1-basic-12.1.0.2.0-1.x86_64.rpm
+	sudo alien -i oracle-ins

+Then press TAB to where it will complete the line up to a point:

-		sudo alien -i oracle-instantclient12.1-sqlplus-12.1.0.2.0-1.x86_64.rpm
+	sudo alien -i oracle-instantclient12.1-

+From here enter the first letter, in this case it is a '**b**' and press TAB again

-		sudo alien -i oracle-instantclient12.1-devel-12.1.0.2.0-1.x86_64.rpm
+	sudo alien -i oracle-instantclient19.15-basic-19.15.0.0.0-1.x86_64.rpm

+Hit enter and repeat that for all the .rpm files you downloaded
+> Set the ORACLE_HOME environment variable

 7. As soon as those are completed

-8. Execute **ls /usr/lib/oracle**
+		ls /usr/lib/oracle

-9. You should see a number, (it should be the version number you selected for install)
+8. You should see a number, (it should be the version number you selected for install).
+In this case the version number is 19.15:

-10. Execute **ls /usr/lib/oracle/(your version)**
+		ls /usr/lib/oracle/19.15

-11. You should see a directory called **client64**
+9. You should see a directory called **client64**

-12. The entire path is known as ORACLE_HOME
-13. You must declare this environment variable in your .bashrc
-14. Execute **vi ~/.bashrc**
+		ls /usr/lib/oracle/19.15/client64

+10. That entire path is known as your ORACLE_HOME directory and you must declare this environment variable somewhere during your session initialization.
+The .bashrc is an idea place (other tools might use .profile, it's up to you).

+		vi ~/.bashrc

-15. Append this to the end of the file:
+11. Append this to the end of the file:

-		export ORACLE_HOME=/usr/lib/oracle/(your version)/client64
+		export ORACLE_HOME=/usr/lib/oracle/19.15/client64
 		export PATH=$PATH:$ORACLE_HOME/bin
 		export LD_LIBRARY_PATH=$ORACLE_HOME/lib:${LD_LIBRARY_PATH}

-16. In your case replace (your version) with the version you installed
+12. In your case replace 19.15 with the version you installed (if required.
+13. Also install a required library:

-17. Execute **sudo apt-get install libaio1**
+		sudo apt-get install libaio1

-18. Execute **source ~/.bashrc**
+14. And source ~/.bashrc

+		source ~/.bashrc

+> Test the Oracle Instant Client installation
-19. Now test the client:
+15. Now test the client:

 		sqlplus username/password@//dbhost:1521/SID

-20. Output should be similar to the following:
+16. Output should be similar to the following:

 		SQL*Plus: Release 19.0.0.0.0 - Production on Tue Apr 26 20:43:08 2022
-		Version (your version).0.0.0
+		Version 19.1.0.0.0
 		Copyright (c) 1982, 2022, Oracle.
 All rights reserved.
 		Enter user-name:
-21. Now to link up your *C++ include path* search:
+> Add the C++ include path for the Oracle Instant Client SDK

-		sudo ln -s /usr/include/oracle/(your version)/client64/ $ORACLE_HOME/include
+		sudo ln -s /usr/include/oracle/19.15/client64/ $ORACLE_HOME/include

-22. In your CMakeLists.txt add ${ORACLE_INCLUDE} to any targets that need them
+18. In your CMakeLists.txt add ${ORACLE_INCLUDE} to any targets that need them

 		target_include_directories(${TEST_EXEC} PUBLIC ${INCLUDES}  ${ORACLE_INCLUDE})

-23. Now to link up your *C++ link  path* search:
+> Add the C++ link path for the Oracle Instant Client SDK

-24. In your CMakeLists.txt add **occi**  **chntsh** and **Threads::Threads** to any targets that need them
+]20.
+In your CMakeLists.txt add **occi**  **chntsh** and **Threads::Threads** to any targets that need them

 		target_link_libraries(${TEST_EXEC} PRIVATE ${PROJECT_NAME} stdc++fs extras occi clntsh Threads::Threads)

-25. Execute **sudo vi /etc/ld.so.conf.d/oracle.conf**
+21. Execute **sudo vi /etc/ld.so.conf.d/oracle.conf**
-26. Add a single line */usr/lib/oracle/(your version)/client64/lib/*
+22. Add a single line */usr/lib/oracle/(your version)/client64/lib/*
-27. Execute **sudo chmod o+r /etc/ld.so.conf.d/oracle.conf**
+23. Execute **sudo chmod o+r /etc/ld.so.conf.d/oracle.conf**
-28. There is a quirk in the installation where by **libocci.so** has to be symbollically linked to the version that was actually installed, (oddly enough the symbolic link for **libchntsh.so** is already there)
+24. There is a quirk in the installation where by **libocci.so** has to be symbollically linked to the version that was actually installed, (oddly enough the symbolic link for **libchntsh.so** is already there)

-		sudo ln -s /usr/lib/oracle/(your version)/client64/lib/libocci.so.(your version major number).1 /usr/lib/oracle/(your version)/client64/lib/libocci.so
+		sudo ln -s /usr/lib/oracle/19.15/client64/lib/libocci.so.19.1 /usr/lib/oracle/(your version)/client64/lib/libocci.so

+	Then when that is successful, commit it using *ldconfig*

 		sudo ldconfig

-For example:
+> Review the Oracle Instant Client SDK installation:

+	ls $ORACLE_HOME/bin
+	ls $ORACLE_HOME/include
+	ls $ORACLE_HOME/lib
-	perry@ubuntu:~/Projects/extras_oci$ ls /usr/lib/oracle/19.15/client64/lib/libclntsh*
+	ls $ORACLE_HOME/lib/libchntsh*
-	/usr/lib/oracle/19.15/client64/lib/libclntshcore.so       /usr/lib/oracle/19.15/client64/lib/libclntsh.so.11.1
-	/usr/lib/oracle/19.15/client64/lib/libclntshcore.so.19.1  /usr/lib/oracle/19.15/client64/lib/libclntsh.so.12.1
-	/usr/lib/oracle/19.15/client64/lib/libclntsh.so           /usr/lib/oracle/19.15/client64/lib/libclntsh.so.18.1
-	/usr/lib/oracle/19.15/client64/lib/libclntsh.so.10.1      /usr/lib/oracle/19.15/client64/lib/libclntsh.so.19.1

-	perry@ubuntu:~/Projects/extras_oci$ ls /usr/lib/oracle/19.15/client64/lib/libocci*
+	ls $ORACLE_HOME/lib/libocci*
-	/usr/lib/oracle/19.15/client64/lib/libocci.so  /usr/lib/oracle/19.15/client64/lib/libocci.so.19.1

-31. Now inside Visual Studio Code do a **Ctrl-B** and see a successful build
+> Now check the interactive debugging capabiltites of Visual Studio Code

+	cd ~/Projects/extras_oci
+	code .

-32. Then inside Visual Studio Code put a break point on a test case that uses *occi.h* (see *test_OracleSDK.cpp* and place a break point on line 43) and run the interactive debugger (aka. the green arrow next to *run-unittests*)
+Now inside Visual Studio Code do a **Ctrl-B** and see a successful build then put a break point on a test case that uses *occi.h* (see *test_OracleSDK.cpp* and place a break point on line 43) and run the interactive debugger (aka. the green arrow next to *run-unittests*)

-33. The program should compile, make, run and land on that break point.
+The program should compile, make, run and land on that break point.

+> Review the contents of cmake/FindOracle.cmake
 34. In this project there is a file called *FileOracle.cmake* (which gets included in *CMakeLists.txt*.
 It may contain the following:

 		set(ORACLE_HOME $ENV{ORACLE_HOME})